-Change is prevalent in today's workplaces, and interviewers want to know that you can embrace change.
-Perhaps your job duties changed, there was a significant change in policy, you had to welcome a new manager, or your company was acquired.
+Change is prevalent in workplaces today, and interviewers want to know that you can embrace change.
+Perhaps your job duties shifted, there was a significant revision in policy, you had to welcome a new manager, or your company was acquired.
 These situations make great examples to draw on.

-Pick an example where you enjoyed the change the most, or where the result was the most positive.
-Explain how this change directly affected your job, and tell the interviewer how you maintained a positive approach during the transition.
-Finally, be sure to mention that evolution is a part of the workplace today, and you recognize that your role as an employee is to embrace it, encourage others to accept it, and be ready to learn new ways of doing things continually.
+Pick an example where you enjoyed the change, or where the result was positive.
+Explain how this change directly impacted your job and tell the interviewer how you maintained a positive approach during the transition.

-"Our management team was turning over and changing due to a merger.
-I coped by learning as much as I could about the new company, their style, and their leaders.
-Luckily I avoided layoff through the process."
+"(Situation) At Company ABC, my management team was turning over due to a merger.
+(Task) I needed to avoid a layoff in the process.
+(Action) I began learning as much as I could about the new company, their style, and their leaders.
+These actions were to stand out as an enthusiastic team member.
+(Result) The leaders noticed my positive attitude, and I avoided layoff through the process."

 "Last year we upgraded to ICD-10.
 I was required to learn a completely new software system in a short amount of time.
 To tackle this challenge, I took a weekend-long online workshop to master the program.
 I find that when there is a major change in the workplace it's best to take the learning curve on as a positive challenge.
 I encouraged my co-workers to do the same course and it was really helpful for them as well."